oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/1-5-build-L1-light-node.md

 $ ./setup.sh
 ```

-While you are starting on Geth, you will have question,
+While you are starting on Geth, you will be asked a question,

 **Do you want to start block validation automatically?**